vasmovzh/symfony-docker/README.md

 All images based on [alpine linux](https://alpinelinux.org/) with its [packages](https://pkgs.alpinelinux.org/packages)
 ## Use xdebug
 Don't forget to configure your IDE with xdebug.
-For configuring PhpStorm see this [document](doc/xdebug/xdebug.md)
+For configuring IDE see this [document](doc/xdebug/xdebug.md)